LinkedIn Company Page 10 Ways to Leverage it

 Step #11 (Bonus Tip!): Follow Through Engagement

-Even if people conceptually know that you have a LinkedIn Company Page, they don’t always take the second step of following it.
+Even if people conceptually know that you have LinkedIn Company Pages, they don’t always take the second step of following it.
 Sometimes, you need to make an extra effort to get people to follow it.

 Some examples are: